adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 credentials of the organization that defines the groups, and be able to identify groups as belonging to an external organization.

+### Accessing Groups in Other Organizations

 To configure for access to groups in other organizations, you
 must:

-- Include additional connection configuration files.
+- Include additional umapi connection configuration files.
 - Tell User Sync how to access these files.
 - Identify the groups that are defined in another organization.